MHDLab/MHDLab.github.io/index.md

 <p style="text-align:center">
 Welcome to the MHD Lab website.
+We study magnetohydrodynamic (MHD) power generation as well as other topics in basic energy research.
+See the projects page for more detail.
 </p>